League-of-Foundry-Developers/fvtt-module-lmrtfy/README.md

 - Pathfinder - 1st Edition (pf1e)
 - Shadow of the Demon Lord (demonlord)
 - Starfinder - 1st Edition (sfrpg)
+- Star Wars - 5th Edition (sw5e)

 Your favorite system not on this list?
 Adding compatibility is easy!
 Have a look at [CONTRIBUTING.md](/CONTRIBUTING.md) and open a PR!

 ## Old, Unconfirmed Versions
 The following systems have support on this module, but do not support Foundry v11 and could not be confirmed if they operate with this module's latest version.
 - Final Fantasy RPG (ffd20)

+## No longer Working Versions
+The following systems are no longer supported by this module, and need to be fixed in order to work again.
+- Chromatic Dungeons (foundry-chromatic-Dungeons)

 ## Installation